Here’s How to Get From Merida to Las Coloradas Pink Lakes (The Best & Worst Ways)

 Planning to visit the pink lakes in Mexico?

-Las Coloradas, located in the Yucatan Peninsula, is a Mexico bucket list destination for many visitors.
 The nearest major city is Merida, but you can access the pink lakes from other areas.
 This article, however, is all about how to get from Merida to Las Coloradas.

-You’ll also discover your transportation options — including Las Coloradas tours, driving directions and buses.
+If you want to go on your own, you’ll also discover your transportation options — including additional Las Coloradas tours, driving directions, and buses from Merida to Las Coloradas.

-Whichever way you choose, you’re about to learn all the best ways to visit Las Coloradas from Merida, Mexico.
 I’m also going to let you know about an off the beaten path pink lakes in Yucatan site, and answer all your Las Coloradas FAQs.
+Ready to dive in?
+Let’s get to it!

-Where is Las Coloradas Mexico?
+Where is Las Coloradas Mexico located?

 Las Coloradas is in Yucatán State, Mexico — one of the three states that make up the Yucatan Peninsula.